 Doctors aren't certain what causes spina bifida.
-As with many other problems, it appears to result from a combination of genetic and environmental risk factors, such as a family history of neural tube defects and folate deficiency.
+It's thought to result from a combination of genetic, nutritional and environmental risk factors, such as a family history of neural tube defects and folate (vitamin B-9) deficiency.

 - Folate deficiency.
-Folate (vitamin B-9) is important to the healthy development of a baby.
-Folate is the natural form of vitamin B-9.
+Folate, the natural form of vitamin B-9, is important to the development of a healthy baby.
 The synthetic form, found in supplements and fortified foods, is called folic acid.
 A folate deficiency increases the risk of spina bifida and other neural tube defects.

 - Diabetes.
-Women with diabetes who don't control their blood sugar well have a higher risk of having a baby with spina bifida.
+Women with diabetes who don't have well-controlled blood sugar have a higher risk of having a baby with spina bifida.

 - Obesity.
 Pre-pregnancy obesity is associated with an increased risk of neural tube birth defects, including spina bifida.

 - Increased body temperature.
 Some evidence suggests that increased body temperature (hyperthermia) in the early weeks of pregnancy may increase the risk of spina bifida.
 Increases in core body temperature, due to fever or use of a sauna or hot tub, have been associated with a slightly increased risk of spina bifida.

 If you have known risk factors for spina bifida, talk with your doctor to determine if you need a larger dose or prescription dose of folic acid, even before a pregnancy begins.

 If you take medications, tell your doctor.
 If you plan ahead, some medications can be adjusted to diminish the potential risk of spina bifida.

 Spina bifida may cause minimal symptoms or minor physical problems.
 But severe spina bifida can lead to more significant physical conditions.
 Severity is affected by:

 - The size and location of the neural tube defect